-I found some issues with the original QDTECH display in terms of reset reliability bearing in mind I’m short of IO pins and reset is hooked to processor reset (I just realised I can reclaim SS pin and potentially use it to reset the display) and I’ve changed to an ILI9341 for the final version as well as fixing some bugs with AWAY timing, VASTLY improving the web stat (Dashboard) css and adding multi-functions to the two available inputs – so that “up” and “down become “auto” if pressed simultaneously OR if either of the two buttons are long-pressed.
+I found some issues with the original QDTECH 240*160 LCD display in terms of reset reliability bearing in mind I’m short of IO pins and reset is hooked to processor reset (I just realised that I can use GPIO0 as an output with a new command, to reset the display) and I’ve changed to an ILI9341 for the final version as well as fixing some bugs with AWAY timing, VASTLY improving the web stat (Dashboard) css and adding multi-functions to the two available inputs – so that “up” and “down become “auto” if pressed simultaneously OR if either of the two buttons are long-pressed.
+I've done this extra functionality in Node-Red.
 The larger display also shows full time, day and date as well as “away” status.
-Also not yet shown here but I’m considering touch panels for up and down depending on Aidan’s perspex engraving skills.
+Also not yet shown here but in one unit I'm using cheap single-key touch panels for manual heat up and down.

 Continue reading The 2019 Thermostat ReThink

 Another item in the post this morning – for when the old fashioned inclinometer will no longer do – how about one powered by a pair of AAA batteries… this one came complete with full English instructions from GearBest.

 A neat little gadget, the “Mini Digital Protractor Inclinometer Angle Gauge” is around £12.40 (free shipping) and while not something most of us would use every day, is a lot more convenient than my old spirit inclinometer and probably more accurate.
 I end up using such tools pretty much on a once-a-week basis.